danialfarid/ng-file-upload/README.md

               // quality (optional between 0.1 and 1.0)

   //validations:
-  ngf-pattern="'.pdf,.jpg,video/*'" // comma separated wildcard to filter file names and types allowed
+  ngf-valid-only="boolean" // default false, if true only valid files will be assigned to model or change functions. ngf-pattern="'.pdf,.jpg,video/*'" // comma separated wildcard to filter file names and types allowed
               // validate error name: pattern ngf-min-size, ngf-max-size="100" in bytes or "'10KB'" or "'10MB'" or "'10GB'"